blockchain-storage/app/docs/source/crypto.rst

 Libsodium has been chosen due to the fact that it is used by Tribler, and because it provides all of the core operations needed to build high-level cryptographic tools.
 It is a portable, cross-compilable, installable, packageable fork of `NaCL <http://nacl.cr.yp.to>`_ with a compatible extended API.
 Libsodium supports a variety of compilers and operating systems, including Windows (with MinGW or Visual Studio, x86 and x64), iOS, Android, as well as Javascript and Web Assembly.

-Libsodium supports the notion of `Dual Keys <http://libnacl.readthedocs.io/en/latest/topics/dual.html>`_, an object that supports both encryption and signing.
-The key formats used in the app match the keys used in Triber, using ``curve25519xsalsa20poly1305`` for identity management and ``ed25519``.
+Libsodium supports the notion of `Dual Secrets <http://libnacl.readthedocs.io/en/latest/topics/dual.html>`_, an object that supports both encryption and signing.
+The key formats used in the app match the keys used in Triber, using ``xsalsa20poly1305`` for identity management and ``ed25519`` for signing.

 (De)serialization
 ==================================